srogalsk/bulliownage/README.md

 - Clicking the browser's refresh or backbutton can lead to issues with the login session and will clear the session.

+- ChartJS has an issue in Ubuntu's built in Firefox (Mozilla Firefox for Ubuntu canonical - 1.0 v38.0) where the graphs on the home page will not animate and will just suddenly appear.
+The other wires work fine.

 # # # # # # # # # # # # # # #
 #     Validation Issues     #